 - For serving (optional): fresh lemon juice, extra virgin olive oil, and crusty whole-grain bread

 - Pour the vegetable broth into the Instant Pot.
-Add the soaked and drained white beans, shallots, garlic, celery, grated potatoes, cumin, paprika, the bouquet garni, salt, and pepper.
+Add the soaked and drained white beans, shallots, garlic, celery, grated potatoes, cumin, paprika, salt, pepper, and the bouquet garni.
 Stir to combine.

 - Pour the crushed tomatoes and scoop the tomato paste on top of the other ingredients, but do not stir, allowing the tomatoes to sit on top (this prevents the tomatoes from blocking the Instant Pot’s heat sensory and burning).